exonum/exonum-doc/src/get-started/java-binding.md

 The external service API is used for the interaction between the service and the external systems.
-A set of operations is defined by each service and can include sending transactions to the network, read requests for blockchain data with the provision of corresponding cryptographic proof, etc. Exonum provides an embedded web framework for implementing the REST-interface of the service.
+A set of operations defined by a service usually includes read requests for blockchain data with the provision of corresponding cryptographic proof.
+Exonum provides an embedded web framework for implementing the REST-interface of the service.

 [`Service#createPublicApiHandlers`][createpublicapi] method is used to set the handlers for HTTP requests.
 These handlers are available at the common path corresponding to the service name.
-Thus, the `/balance/:walletId` handler for balance requests in the "cryptocurrency" service will be available at `/cryptocurrency/balance/:walletId`.
+Thus, the `/balance/:walletId` handler for balance requests in the "cryptocurrency" service will be available at `/api/cryptocurrency/balance/:walletId`.

 See [documentation][vertx.io] on the possibilities of `Vert.x` used as a web framework.